Best King Size Mattress (2023): Reviews and Buyer’s Guide

 Side sleepers generally sleep better on mattresses of medium to medium-soft firmness.
 As far as mattress types, foam mattresses—memory foam, latex, or poly-foam—are a natural fit for side sleepers.
 Memory foam conforms beautifully to the unique shape of the sleeper and deepens its pressure relief the longer the sleeper stays in the same position.
 Some hybrids have adequate pressure relief for side sleepers.

 Back sleepers have an advantage in that their spines naturally stay in a neutral position.
 Memory foam, latex, hybrid, and innerspring mattresses can all be a comfortable fit for a back sleeper.
 No matter the type of mattress, it should support the lower back and cushion the rest of the body to eliminate any painful pressure points.

 If you suffer from back pain, medium-firm mattresses have been shown to be helpful.
 Those that suffer from other aches and pains may want to try memory foam or latex when seeking a mattress for back sleeping because of their ability to adapt and conform to the body’s shape.

 We don’t recommend sleeping on your stomach because of the pressure it puts on the lower back.
 However, if you can’t help but sleep on your stomach, look for a firm mattress that prevents your hips from sinking into the mattress.

 Stomach sleepers also need some cushioning at the shoulders that allows them to sink slightly, which prevents bowing in the lower back.
-Innerspring and hybrid models work well for stomach sleepers, but a firm memory foam or latex model can be comfortable for those who like to sleep in rather than on the mattress.
+Innerspring and hybrid models work well as mattresses for stomach sleepers, but a firm memory foam or latex model can be comfortable for those who like to sleep in rather than on the mattress.